Can I get money if I was injured in an accident by a Hit and Run driver?

 What if there was no contact between the car and my motorcycle?

-Sometimes, a car your motorcycle and stops but the police lets the driver go because there was no contact.
+Sometimes, a car cuts off your motorcycle and stops but the police let the driver go because there was no contact.
 If you have the plate number of the car, you still have a case against the driver.
 If you don’t have the plate number, the accident is the same as a hit and run.
 While the law requires contact in a hit and run accident, that doesn’t mean that we can’t get money for you.